brettkromkamp/awesome-knowledge-management/README.md

 # Knowledge Graph Radar

-The Knowledge Graph Radar is an attempt to keep track of interesting things **related to** the knowledge graph *space*.
+The Knowledge Graph Radar is an attempt to keep track of interesting people, projects, applications and so forth that are (somewhat) **related to** the knowledge graph *space*.

+## People

+* [Andy Matuschak](https://andymatuschak.org/) is a software engineer, designer, and researcher working on technologies that expand what people can think and do

 ## Articles